Uninett/mod_auth_mellon/ECP.rst

-In Step 1. when the ECP client issues the HTTP Request to the SP it **MUST** include `application/vnd.paos+xml` as a mime type in the HTTP `Accept` header field and include an HTTP `PAOS` header specifying a minimum PAOS version of `urn:liberty:paos:2003-08` and an ECP service declaration of `urn:oasis:names:tc:SAML:2.0:profiles:SSO:ecp` [2]_, for example::
+In Step 1. when the ECP client issues the HTTP Request to the SP it **MUST** include `application/vnd.paos+xml` as a mime type in the HTTP `Accept` header field and include an HTTP `PAOS` header specifying a PAOS version of `urn:liberty:paos:2003-08` and an ECP service declaration of `urn:oasis:names:tc:SAML:2.0:profiles:SSO:ecp` [2]_, for example::